MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/change-map-appearance.md

 ## Default Map Style Sheets

 The pre-built Map Style Sheets establish the fundamental mode that a map view will render in.
-Available options are specified on [MapStyleSheets](../map-control-api/MapStyleSheets-class.md)
+Available options are specified in [MapStyleSheets](../map-control-api/MapStyleSheets-class.md)

 ### Examples